Phrogz/docubot/README.md

 If you want to create a glossary link using slightly different text than the glossary term, do it like so this, `With many $$rigid bodies:rigid body$$ in the scene, ...`.
 That will display the text "rigid bodies" but link it to the glossary term "rigid body".

+## Adding Sub-Heading Links to the Table of Contents
+If you have a single page with many sections on it and you want to see sub-links for those sections in the table of contents, you can accomplish it in one of two ways:

+If you have content with explicit `id` attributes on various HTML elements, add a `toc` entry in the metasection with a **space-delimited** list of the element identifiers whose contents you want added as a sub-link in the table of contents.
+For example:

+    title: Welcome to FrobozzCo
+    toc  : intro learning
+    +++
+    <h2 id="intro">Introduction</h2>
+    ...
+    <h3 id="goaway">But Don't Call Us...</h3>
+    ...
+    <h2 id="learning">Learning from Your Mistakes</h2>

+In the above example, the Table of Contents will have the following hierarchy:

+    Welcome to FrobozzCo
+       Introduction
+       Learning from Your Mistakes

+The sub-links in the table of contents will link directly to the subsection.

+If you are using markup (such as Markdown) without specifying HTML `id` attributes, do not fret.
+DocuBot will automatically create identifiers for the following HTML elements: `h1 h2 h3 h4 h5 h6 legend caption dt`.
+In this scenario, add a `toc` entry in the metasection with a **comma-delimited** list of the exact text for the element you wish to link to.
+For example:

+    title: Welcome to FrobozzCo
+    toc  : Introduction, Learning from Your Mistakes
+    +++
+    ## Introduction
+    ...
+    ### But Don't Call Us...
+    ...
+    ## Learning from Your Mistakes

+The results will be the same as above.

 ## Editing the HTML Templates and Stylesheet
 TODO: _See the files in the `_templates` directory (and the `_root` directory inside it).
 Bone up on your Haml and Ruby skills._